as2network/as2ng/docs/workflows/as2.md

 ## Application Configuration (`config.xml`)

-The general structure of the file is the following:
+The general structure of the file is the following (the comments explains each section accordingly):

 ```xml
 <?xml version="1.0" encoding="utf-8"?>